jeudi 4 décembre 2025

 Find as many words as you can in today’s Panagram, including the nine-letter solution.
 Visit Telegraph Puzzles to play a range of head-scratching games, including PlusWord, Sorted, and Quick, Mini or Cryptic Crosswords.

-The solution to yesterday’s clue was TRIGGERED.
-Come back tomorrow for the answer to today’s puzzle.
+Yesterday’s Panagram was CHUCKLING.
+Come back tomorrow for the solution to today’s puzzle.

 Thank you for reading.
 Have a fulfilling day and I hope to see you tomorrow.